 Subject Teachers will issue behaviour points for pupils who do not meet expectations.
 These can be given for a variety of reasons and must be recorded on SIMS.
-Colleagues must only give 1 behaviour point for each action that is being sanctioned ie. Failure to hand in homework, no equipment, uniform issues.
+Colleagues must only give 1 behaviour point for each action that is being sanctioned i.e. Failure to hand in homework, no equipment, uniform issues.
+These don't result in detention but will still be monitored by Heads of Year and the Senior Leadership Team.
+Multiple behaviour points for the same behaviours may result in a detentions and isolation being issued.